-After taking his post at the Jerome Levy Economics Institute, Minsky continued, and indeed intensified, his efforts to formulate policy relevant for the institutions of modern capitalism.
-In particular, he emphasized that (a) capitalism is dynamic; (b) the 1930s reforms are no longer appropriate to the existing form of capitalism (dubbed 'money manager capitalism'); (c) the current conventional wisdom that 'free markets' promote stability is flawed and dangerous; and (d) new policies are required to reduce insecurity, promote stability, and encourage democracy.
-These concerns led to proposals regarding bank regulation, community development banking, tax reform, unemployment and poverty, and the introduction of institutions rather than markets to the formerly socialist states.
-We first examine his view that capitalism is dynamic.
-Then we address the policy reforms appropriate for the new forms of capitalism.
-Finally we examine the specific policies he advocated.
+After taking his post at the Jerome Levy Economics Institute, Minsky continued and indeed intensified his attempts to formulate policy relevant for the institutions of modern capitalism.
+In particular, he emphasized that a) capitalism is dynamic; b) the 1930s reforms are no longer appropriate to the existing form of capitalism (dubbed "money manager capitalism"); c) the currently dominant conventional wisdom that "free markets" promote stability is flawed and dangerous; and d) new policies are required to reduce insecurity, promote stability, and encourage democracy.
+These concerns led to proposals regarding bank regulation, community development banking, tax reform, unemployment and poverty, and introduction of "institutions" rather than "markets" to the formerly socialist states.
+We first examine his view that capitalism is dynamic, then we turn to policy reform appropriate for the new form of capitalism, and finally to specific policies he advocated.